 We learn so many great lessons in yoga that totally fall apart in relationships.
 You are trying to learn about detachment and going with the flow, but you are in love with a person who’s moving across the country.
 You know all about compassion and forgiveness, but your partner cheated on you.
 Cheated!

-Valentine’s day can be strange: lonely if you are single, and high pressure in relationships.
-Either way, it is an excellent opportunity to take a look at your relationship to relationships.
+Right now is an excellent time to take a look at your relationship to relationships.
 Whether it’s friendship, parent/child dynamics, or romantic love, dealing with other humans is where you really need your yoga.

 Here is a sequence you can combine with journaling to discover what’s happening in your own heart.
 At the very least, you’ll feel more grounded for the big date, a night of horror movies with single friends, or folding socks on your own.
-Before you see anyone, take a few minutes to be your own Valentine.
+Before you see anyone, take a few minutes to be on your own.

 As always, check with your doctor if you have any health concerns.
 Don’t do anything that hurts.